 The service tech will then go into your options, which will entail changing out the part and fixing the issue, but might also involve upgrading parts of the air conditioner, the air conditioner itself, or your entire heating and cooling system.
 In some cases, it may make more sense to purchase a complete new heating and cooling system, especially if the AC is past its prime, or prone to breaking down again and end up causing you to spend more on AC repairs in the end.
 The service tech will discuss how much time, effort, and cost it will take to fix the issue.

 The service tech might at this point explain what could have prevented the problem or part failure and how to prevent a future issue from occurring.
 This typically includes proactive maintenance, which not only helps stop an A/C system breakdown, but in most situations also keeps your air conditioning warranty valid.
 Most expert air conditioning repair centers will offer an annual service plan so you don’t have to worry about making future HVAC tune-up appointments for your systems.

 Lastly, they will go over the process for repairing the failed part or resolving the trouble.
 If you elect that air conditioning repair is better for you than purchasing an upgraded air conditioning system, the technician will order any parts required and plan your next appointment to repair your AC.
 Or, if the necessary part is already available on their vehicle, they will move forward with the AC repair work with your consent.

 Keep in mind that throughout Atlanta your HVAC equipment is in good hands with Peachtree Service Experts.
-Our repairmen are NATE-certified and have been through extensive background checks so you can feel comfortable with the men and women we send into your home.
+Our repairmen are ACE-certified and have been through extensive background checks so you can feel comfortable with the men and women we send into your home.
 If you ever come across any questions about your A/C system or what to expect with your air conditioner repair, give us a call day or night at 678-235-9699 and we’ll be happy to discuss the process.